 So How Do You Avoid All This?

 The only way to truly avoid these cost increases and time delays is to stop shipping during them.
 For many of us, that is not an option.
 The best that we can do is to plan our production and our shipping to be timely and economical.
 Many of the cost increases that are being put in place during the peak season are actually in place not to increase revenue, but to defer smaller shippers from taking capacity.
-UPS and FedEx, as well as all other freight forwarders will continue to allocate space to their largest shipping customers, making it difficult if you don’t have enough volume to support your needs.
+UPS and FedEx, as well as all other freight forwarders, will continue to allocate space to their largest shipping customers, making it difficult if you don’t have enough volume to meet your needs.

-At Epec, we have a 15 year partnership with UPS that puts us as one of the top regional accounts.
+At Epec, we have a 15-year partnership with UPS that puts us as one of the top regional accounts.
 This relationship and the volume of shipments that we are bringing in on a daily basis allow us to have guaranteed space on planes.
 Our shipments don’t have to wait, as we have pre-clearance through U.S. Customs, so there are no delays.
-Being able to leverage the volume of shipments we manage out of Asia daily not only guarantees our space on the planes but also allows us to keep our costs in line during the season so we don’t have to pass the additional cost on to our customers.
+Being able to leverage the volume of shipments we manage out of Asia daily not only guarantees our space on the planes but also allows us to keep our costs in line during the season, so we don’t have to pass the additional cost on to our customers.
 One of the biggest mistakes that you can make during this time is to try and start a new relationship with a freight forwarder.
 You want to work with someone who has experience, volume, and can work with you to meet whatever goal you are trying to accomplish.

 The holiday season both in U.S. and in Asia is the biggest challenge for supply chain professionals.
-Our team is completely focused on making sure that these are as stress free and business as usual as possible for our customers.
+Our team is completely focused on making sure that these are as stress-free and business as usual as possible for our customers.
 Holiday planning starts in September and continues through the end of the Chinese New Year.
 We are here not only to support our customers from design and manufacturing, but also to get your product delivered quickly and economically.

 *Editor's Note: FedEx will not be charging a flat rate peak season surcharge fee.
 FedEx posted seasonal surcharge will be as follows.
 The Holiday season surcharge will be effective Nov.
 20, 2017, through Dec.
 24, 2017.
 FedEx Express and FedEx Ground in the U.S. and Canada will increase the surcharge during this period for additional handling by $3 per package, for oversize goods by $25 per package, and for unauthorized (over maximum weight) shipments by $300 per package.